BostonREB/barker/README.md

-Barker - An low-fi twitter clone
+Barker - A low-fi twitter clone
 ======